 In general, hypothetical tax should be withheld on a bonus.
 If possible, it is typically best to withhold at the employee’s hypothetical marginal tax rate.
 By using the marginal rate, it is more likely that enough tax will be withheld to satisfy the final tax liability that will be incurred on the bonus income at the time the tax equalization is prepared.

-Another option is to have actual tax withheld on the bonus at the flat tax rate of 22% for supplemental wages.
-However, the 22% may be lower than the assignee's hypothetical marginal tax rate.
+From a US federal perspective, another option is to have actual tax withheld on the bonus at the flat tax rate of 22% that is applicable for supplemental wages**.
+However, the 22% rate may be lower than the assignee's hypothetical marginal tax rate.
 This option may result in the assignee having a balance due to the company on the final tax equalization.
-Special consideration may be needed for state taxes calculated on bonuses as some state taxes may require actual withholding instead of hypothetical withholding.
+Special consideration may be needed for state taxes calculated on bonuses as some states may require actual withholding instead of hypothetical withholding.

 What steps can be taken now to avoid hypothetical tax surprises for your international assignees?